msayson/msayson.github.io/_posts/2019-10-23-living-in-seattle-or-vancouver-on-a-budget.markdown

 Once you know how much you need for your essential expenses, you can decide how much you want to allocate towards savings and non-essential expenses, and automatically transfer savings to a separate account to make it easier to mentally separate spending money from long-term savings.

-I recommend putting emergency savings into a high-interest savings account that earns more than inflation, such as those provided by CIT, Synchrony, and Ally in the US, or EQ, Implicity, and Oaken in Canada.
+I recommend putting emergency savings into a high-interest savings account that earns more than inflation, such as those provided by CIT, Synchrony, and Ally in the US, or Motive, EQ, and Oaken in Canada.
 Savings accounts usually limit the number of withdrawals to around 6 per month, while you can add money as often as you like.

 For money you need in a couple of years time, fixed term 1-2 year CDs in the US and GICs in Canada can provide a higher interest rate than most savings accounts, with the caveat that you usually have to pay back most of the interest if you withdraw money before the maturity date.